×

 We asked expats in Nuremberg what banks they use and there advice about banking.
 They advised:

 "Before retiring in Nuremberg, expats should know that the city has a high standard of living, with excellent healthcare and public transportation systems.
 They should be aware that the cost of living can be quite high, especially when it comes to housing and dining out.
 Expats should also know that Nuremberg is a city rich in history and culture, with many museums, art galleries, and historical sites to explore.
 They should understand that while many Germans speak English, especially in the service industry, it is beneficial to learn some basic German to help with day-to-day tasks and socializing.
 Expats should be prepared for the weather in Nuremberg, which can be quite cold in the winter, with snow and freezing temperatures common.
 They should also be aware that Germany has a mandatory health insurance policy, so they will need to ensure they have adequate coverage.
 Expats should know that Nuremberg is a safe city with a low crime rate, but like any city, it's important to take basic safety precautions.
 They should also be aware that the city has a vibrant nightlife and dining scene, with many restaurants, bars, and clubs to enjoy.
 Expats should know that Nuremberg is well-connected to other parts of Germany and Europe, making it easy to travel and explore.
-Finally, they should understand that Germans value punctuality and efficiency, so it's important to be on time for appointments and meetings," explained one expat living in Nuremberg, Germany.
+Finally, they should understand that Germans value punctuality and efficiency, so it's important to be on time for appointments and meetings," wrote a member in Nuremberg.

 What do expats in Nuremberg appreciate most about the local culture?